keboola/developers-docs/extend/generic-extractor/functions.md

 ---
-title: User Functions
+title: Functions
-permalink: /extend/generic-extractor/user-functions/
+permalink: /extend/generic-extractor/functions/
 ---

-TODO: prejmenovat na "function calls" ??

-User functions can be used in several places of Generic Extractor configuration to introduce dynamically generated values instead of statically provided ones.
-User functions are simple pre-defined functions which allow you to add extra flexibility when needed.
-User functions also allow referencing an already existing value in the configuration instead of copying it.
-Using user functions is also advantageous (and sometimes necessary) when you [register your configuration as a new component](/extend/generic-extractor/registration/).
+Functions can be used in several places of Generic Extractor configuration to introduce dynamically generated values instead of statically provided ones.
+Functions are simple pre-defined functions which allow you to add extra flexibility when needed.
+Functions also allow referencing already existing values in the configuration instead of copying them.
+Using functions is also advantageous (and sometimes necessary) when you [register your configuration as a new component](/extend/generic-extractor/registration/).

 ## Configuration
-A user function is used instead of a simple value in specific parts (see [below](todo) of Generic Extractor configuration.
-The function configuration is an object with properties `function` (one of [available function names](todo) and `args` (function arguments), e.g.:
+A function is used instead of a simple value in specific parts (see [below](#function-contexts) of Generic Extractor configuration.
+The function configuration is an object with properties `function` (one of [available function names](#supported-functions) and `args` (function arguments), e.g.:

 {% highlight json %}
 {